zhang1980s/ec2-ena-express-lab/README.md

 - Added proper ordering for policy attachments and role deletion
 - Implemented safeguards to prevent deletion failures

+#### 8. Dedicated Host Stack

+- Added a new stack for testing with EC2 Dedicated Hosts
+- Created a dedicated host with c6i instance family (configurable)
+- Deployed two c6i.16xlarge instances on the dedicated host
+- Created a new subnet with CIDR block 192.168.6.0/24
+- Used Systems Manager State Manager to install sockperf on the instances
+- Configured security groups to allow sockperf traffic between instances

 ## Cleanup

 To avoid ongoing charges, clean up the infrastructure when testing is complete: